-For over three decades, Lisa Jaubert has advised US based public and private energy companies, with a primary focus on upstream and midstream oil and gas activities in the Gulf of Mexico.
-Prior to joining Looper Goodwine P.C., Lisa served as general counsel to Stone Energy Corporation, which was until May 2018 a NYSE traded, independent exploration and production company (with assets in state and federal waters in the Gulf of Mexico, onshore South Louisiana and the Appalachian Basins).
+Lisa Shelton Jaubert is a transactional lawyer in the firm’s Energy Regulatory Practice.
+For over three decades, Lisa has advised United States-based public and private energy companies, with a primary focus on upstream and midstream oil and gas activities in the Gulf of Mexico.
+Prior to joining Looper Goodwine, Lisa served as general counsel to Stone Energy Corporation, which was until May 2018 a NYSE-traded, independent exploration and production company (with assets in state and federal waters in the Gulf of Mexico, onshore South Louisiana, and the Appalachian Basins).

-- Lisa was actively involved with the companies’ credit facilities and indentures and other private and public capital raises, financial reporting matters (including annual reports and annual proxy statements), contract negotiations and contracts management, claims and litigation management, risk management, regulatory and other legal compliance matters, and advising on special projects.
+- Lisa was actively involved with Stone Energy’s credit facilities and indentures and other private and public capital raises, financial reporting matters (including annual reports and annual proxy statements), contract negotiations and contracts management, claims and litigation management, risk management, regulatory and other legal compliance matters, and advised on special projects.

 - Lisa held oversight responsibility for Stone Energy’s Legal, Risk, Human Resources and HSER (Health, Safety, Environment and Regulatory) departments and served as the company’s chief compliance officer.

-- Lisa worked closely with Stone Energy’s CEO, CFO and principal accounting officer and their teams, as well as outside tax, financial, legal and other advisors, on the company’s capital raises, its bank and other debt facilities, financial reporting matters (annual reports, current reports, annual proxy statements, and other matters) and corporate governance matters (including exchange and regulatory compliance and shareholder and proxy advisory firm outreach).
+- Lisa worked closely with Stone Energy’s CEO, CFO, and principal accounting officer and their teams, as well as outside tax, financial, legal and other advisors, on the company’s capital raises, its bank and other debt facilities, financial reporting matters and corporate governance matters.

-- Lisa regularly advised the Stone Energy board of directors and its committees, including the board’s compensation committee (annual compensation, annual proxy statement and special compensation arrangements associated with reorganization and sale of the company), its nominating and governance committee (director nominations and onboarding, succession planning and general governance considerations) and the board’s special committees created to evaluate strategic alternatives.
+- Lisa regularly advised the Stone Energy board of directors and its committees, including the board’s compensation committee, its nominating and governance committee and the board’s special committees created to evaluate strategic alternatives.

-- Lisa also was actively engaged in providing legal advice and counsel through Mariner Energy the sale of Mariner Energy to Apache Corporation in 2010.
+- Lisa was actively engaged in providing legal advice and counsel through the sale of Mariner Energy to Apache Corporation in 2010.

-- agreements for the joint development of oil and gas reserves (including participation, farmout, farmin and other transaction agreements), agreements related to the exploration and production of hydrocarbons (including drilling rig contracts and engineering and construction related agreements), and agreements to market produced hydrocarbons (including production handling agreements, and gathering, transportation and processing agreements)
+- Agreements for the joint development of oil and gas reserves, agreements related to the exploration and production of hydrocarbons, and agreements to market produced hydrocarbons.

-- regulatory compliance (including with BOEM, BSEE and ONRR requirements, and also Louisiana DNR regulations).
+- Regulatory compliance with BOEM, BSEE and ONRR requirements, and the Louisiana Department of Natural Resources regulations.